raishamaharrani/python-challenge-1/README.md

     6. Provide customer with the order details and a receipt with total.

 ## Results
-Welcome to the variety food truck.
+    1. Welcome to the variety food truck.

-From which menu would you like to order?
+    2. From which menu would you like to order?

-1: Snacks
+    a.
+Snacks
-2: Meals
+    b.
+Meals
-3: Drinks
+    c.
+Drinks
-4: Dessert
+    d.
+Dessert

 What Snacks item would you like to order?
 Item # | Item name                | Price